GRAINS-Wheat futures retreat after nearing three-month high at CBOT

 By Tom Polansek

-CHICAGO, Oct 3 (Reuters) - Chicago Board of Trade wheat futures fell on profit-taking on Monday after approaching a three-month high reached the previous session, traders said.
+CHICAGO, Oct 3 (Reuters) - Chicago Board of Trade wheat futures settled lower on profit-taking on Monday after approaching a three-month high reached during the previous session, traders said.

 The setback in wheat futures came after a reduced official estimate of the U.S. harvest and heightened tensions in the Ukraine war put renewed attention on global supply risks.

-Soybean futures Sv1, meanwhile, rose after falling to their lowest in about two months earlier in the session and on Friday, when the U.S. Department of Agriculture issued data on quarterly stocks.
+Soybean futures Sv1, meanwhile, ended higher after falling to their lowest in about two months earlier in the session and dropping on Friday, when the U.S. Department of Agriculture issued data on quarterly stocks.

 "Prices have stabilized a bit after the sharp price break Friday," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage.